What Are the Best Family Travel Tips for Stress-Free Trips?

 5. Use Points and Travel Hacks

-Top family-friendly travel reward programs to consider:
+Top family-friendly travel reward programs to consider in 2026:

-- Chase Sapphire Preferred / Reserve: Great for beginners and seasoned travelers.
+Chase Sapphire Preferred / Reserve: Great for beginners and seasoned travelers.
 Points are flexible and transfer to airlines like United and Southwest, or hotels like Hyatt.

-- Capital One Venture Rewards: Easy to redeem miles for any travel expense—super flexible and great if you don’t want to navigate complex airline award charts.
+Capital One Venture Rewards: Easy to redeem miles for any travel expense, super flexible and great if you don’t want to navigate complex airline award charts.

-- Southwest Rapid Rewards: No blackout dates, free checked bags, and the legendary Companion Pass (a free ticket for a designated companion on every flight—huge for families).
+Southwest Rapid Rewards: No blackout dates, free checked bags, and the legendary Companion Pass (a free ticket for a designated companion on every flight, huge for families).

-- Marriott Bonvoy / Hilton Honors: Both have strong family hotel options and frequent promotions like free kids’ meals or early check-in.
+Marriott Bonvoy / Hilton Honors: Both have strong family hotel options and frequent promotions like free kids’ meals or early check-in.

-- World of Hyatt: Great value per point and generous suite upgrades.
+World of Hyatt: Great value per point and generous suite upgrades.
 My favorite program because I love the Hyatt brand.

 6. Upgrade or Connect Suites for Extra Space

-More space = kids sleeping while you relax, play zone while you catch up on work, and fewer sibling squabbles.
-We always go for connecting rooms over family rooms — way better!
+If your budget allows, get a suite or connecting rooms.
+More space = kids sleeping while you relax, a play zone while you catch up on work, and fewer sibling squabbles.
+We always go for connecting rooms over family rooms, way better!

 Of course, only since our daughters reached a certain age (our eldest takes good care of her little sister, which makes everything easier).